COVID-19 Updates – Community Roots Family & Implant Dentistry

 Alternatively, for those that choose to postpone routine dental cleanings during the current situation, dental emergencies could arise.
 You may be asking yourself what is considered a dental emergency?
 Below are just a few scenarios in which you should call a dentist for a same-day emergency visit:

-- Painful toothaches that persist and do not go away after taking over-the-counter pain reliever.
+- Painful toothaches that persist and do not go away after taking an over-the-counter pain reliever.

 - Bleeding uncontrollably from the mouth.